ThemeBoy/SportsPress/readme.txt

 When you upgrade to one of the SportsPress Pro licenses, you can simply activate the Pro version without losing any of your data.
 Please note that we recommend that you do a complete backup whenever you make big changes to your website.

 == Changelog ==

+= 2.5.1 =
+* Feature - Officials importer.
+* Feature - Officials added to dashboard glance items.
+* Feature - Order setting added to staff jobs for custom sorting.
+* Tweak - Display only the highest order job in staff profiles.
+* Tweak - Require box score importer to be accessed from within an event.
+* Tweak - Add hook to declare importable post types.
+* Fix - Officials meta box in events when module is inactive.
+* Fix - Issues when timezone is not set.

 = 2.5 =
 * Feature - Player of the match and star numbers added to box scores.